House 4481

 §24-2J-2.
 Legislative Findings and Purpose.

-(a) The Legislature finds and declares as follows:
+(a) The Legislature finds that:

 (1) Recent reports by PJM Interconnection, L.L.C.
 (PJM), have highlighted that electricity demand across the PJM footprint, including West Virginia, is projected to grow due to data centers, electrification of vehicles and buildings, and other large load additions;

-(5) The current opaque process by which utilities and load-serving entities submit information to PJM, requires confidence and transparency so that policymakers, regulators, and stakeholders can rely upon the results; and
+(4) The current process by which entities submit load estimates to PJM, requires confidence and transparency so policymakers, regulators, and stakeholders can make the best possible decisions.

-(b) The purpose of this article is to provide the commission with authority and responsibility, in accordance with its existing powers under §24-1-1 et seq. of this code, to:
+(b) The purpose of this article is to provide the Public Service Commission of West Virginia the authority and responsibility, in accordance with its existing powers under §24-1-1 et seq. of this code, to:

-(2) Coordinate with PJM and other states to ensure accurate system-wide planning; and
+(2) Coordinate with PJM and other states to ensure accurate planning and prevent duplicative counting of projects; and

 §24-2J-3.
 Oversight of Load Forecasting.